 Amanda says: ‘Well here’s the panic buy, bought on a day when there was nothing I really liked in the charity shops (tip – always go home if this is the case).
 I thought these were such a beautiful sage green colour and I loved the cute tear-drop shaped handles but I committed the cardinal sin of not inspecting before purchase.
 Some of the cups have a few dinks and nicks.
 But hey, if they don’t sell, they will look pretty on my shelf.’

 Mat says; “Manor Green was first made in the 1930s.
-You can tell an early piece as later ones (like these) have paler insides.
-The early ones are more primrose yellow.
+You can tell an early piece as later ones (like these) are paler inside the cup; in earlier ones the colour is more of a primrose yellow.
 Production of this range resumed after the war – in 1953 – and was discontinued in the late 1970s.
 It’s a classic design.”

 Cost; £9.99